To be successful in ecommerce, all you need is an online store with decent UX design and a consistent paid media strategy, right? Not quite.

 Authentic content is content that resonates with the consumers.
 Other experts have referred to authentic content as the “human touch at scale.”
 Authentic content possesses certain attributes, such as lifelikeness, genuineness, appeal, and honesty.

 As Blueswitch noted above, authentic content is both unique and values-driven.
 Brands leverage their owned media outlets (website, social media, email, etc.) to demonstrate originality and depth.

 Influencers are currently the strongest creators of authentic content.
 The great advantage of influencer partnerships is that they, as both consumers and pseudo-celebrities, are especially gifted at connecting with consumers.

 When endeavoring to deliver authentic content, brands can connect emotionally with their audience by identifying customer pain points and highlighting shared values.

 Among the best examples of how brands are delivering authentic content are:

 At the end of the day, you need to know whether the time and effort you invested in a strategy produced acceptable returns.
 The following metrics are common ways to measure authenticity among your owned media channels:

-Influencers continue to offer eCommerce brands an effective, low-cost solution to driving authenticity and positive brand sentiment.
-Not only are influencers conscientious consumers themselves, but they’ve also done the hard work to understand how one achieves authenticity with a large online audience.
+Influencers continue to offer ecommerce brands an effective, low-cost solution to driving authenticity and positive brand sentiment.
+Not only are influencers conscientious consumers themselves, but they’ve also worked hard to understand how one achieves authenticity with a large online audience.